Log Management

 Pino

 Pino is a fast logging option for MEAN stack applications.
-It offers a command-line logging interface that decouples the log processing, alerting, and reformatting into separate processes, to overcome Node’s single-threaded event loop.
+It offers a command-line logging interface that decouples the log processing, alerting, and reformatting into separate processes to overcome Node’s single-threaded event loop.
 For faster performance, Pino offers an extreme mode setting.
-In this mode, logs are written directly to the output stream to increase efficiency.
-Pino does this in chunks and this is the downside of using Pino because chunk output may result in missing out some logs when there’s downtime or outage.
+Logs are written directly to the output stream in this mode to increase efficiency.
+Pino does this in chunks, which is the downside of using Pino because chunk output may result in missing out on some logs during downtime or outage.

 Morgan

 Morgan simplifies the process of logging HTTP requests.
 It is a logging library and not a log shipper like Winston.
-The automatic logging capabilities of Morgan save time for developers by eliminating the need to manually code the application to log all HTTP requests.
-Morgan logs in the Apache combined log format and it needs Winston to forward the logs to any external application for analysis and log management.
+The automatic logging capabilities of Morgan save developers time by eliminating the need to code the application to log all HTTP requests manually.
+Morgan logs in the Apache combined log format, and Winston needs to forward the logs to any external application for analysis and log management.

 Existing log management for Mongo Logs

 By default, MongoDB outputs logs in the JSON format for database events such as entries, commands run, and issues.
-In container orchestrated applications, MongoDB offers a plethora of options to monitor the cluster.
-When troubleshooting the log granularity can be fine-tuned to get insights into every detail in the database.
+In container-orchestrated applications, MongoDB offers many options to monitor the cluster.
+When troubleshooting, the log granularity can be fine-tuned to get insights into every detail in the database.
 The most critical log information you can read and actions that you can take to make logs from Mongo useful:

-1. The general health of the database, factoring the uptime, and a time-wise availability for each of the database counters.
+1. The general health of the database, factoring the uptime, and a time-wise availability for each database counters.

 2. In the case of containerized and orchestrated applications, the server and database sharing performance statistics are deciphered from inspecting the performance of the daemon and cluster components.

-3. Server performance logs can give a statistical overview of the time taken to execute a query based on a collection or the database in its entirety.
+3. Server performance logs can give a statistical overview of the time to execute a query based on a collection or the entire database.

 4. Set log verbosity levels or view logs in a command-line interface for elaborate analysis.

-5. Gauging loads limits and setting thresholds based on currently available infrastructure.
+5. Gauging load limits and setting thresholds based on currently available infrastructure.

 Mongo offers a free log monitoring service named Mongo Atlas, which aggregates Mongo logs and provides insightful metrics.
 This is exclusive to Mongo logs only and not applicable to the whole stack.